Skip to main content

 });

-Once the Yahoo service successfully returns data, I emit a message out to my socket server and yet again, I add a new key to the people's collection, namely country and I re-broadcast the people's list, now containing this extra key.
+Once Yahoo’s service returns data, I emit a message to my socket server.
+I add a new key to the people collection (country) and re-broadcast the people list with this extra key:

 socket.on('countryUpdate', function (data) {